dwightjack/vue-types/docs/guide/installation.md

 To prevent that error use [eslint-plugin-vue-types](https://github.com/dwightjack/eslint-plugin-vue-types).

+## Usage with bundlers

+Starting from version 4, VueTypes is published as a native ESM module with CommonJS and UMD support.

+The default entry points of the library are modules compiled in ES5.
+When used with a bundler like [Webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org) the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.

 ## Modern bundle

-The default entry points of the library are ES5 transpiled modules.
-When used with a bundler like [Webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org) the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.

 If your project supports modern browsers (ie: browsers that support `<script type="module">`), you can instruct your bundle to load the special ES2017 entry point by setting an alias on its configuration file: